 Lasso Regression is a type of Regression Analysis that uses shrinking.
 Shrinking occurs when regression coefficients are shrunk and brought to a central point, such as the average or zero.
 This type of regression analysis is suitable for data sets with a high level of multicollinearity.
 The acronym LASSO stands for Least Absolute Shrimping and Selection Operator.

 Regression Analysis In Practice

-A Regression Analysis may be performed by anyone who needs help in finding relationships between data.
-At the same time, Regression Analysis has also proved to be an effective tool for business decisions.
+A analysis may be performed by anyone who needs help in finding relationships between data.
+At the same time, the analysis has also proved to be an effective tool for business decisions.
 For instance, Regression Analysis can be beneficial when analysing data and display relationships that can help a manager predict short-term or long-term sales, or what the inventory levels will look like in the future.
 This analysis tool can also be used to better understand the demand and supply for a product or service from a particular sector.
 The more data, the more different variables may influence these elements.